-This vital gland produces hormones which affect the function of insulin, while insulin is also affecting the gland.
+This vital gland produces hormones that affect the function of insulin, while insulin is also affecting the gland.
 In fact, more than ten percent of Americans with this condition have a problem with their thyroid.

 A lower or higher function of the thyroid gland can aggravate diabetes and cause many health complications.
 Therefore, we have to check our thyroid regularly to prevent this from happening.